A useful guide to the John Suwan Viewpoint at the southern tip of Koh Tao Island. Find out how to get here and what to expect!

 Koh Tao is one of those i

-With similar panoramic views to Koh Nang Yuan Viewpoint, John Suwan looks over both the East and West coast of Koh Tao.
-Located at the very southern tip of the island, this viewpoint offers a unique view that should be on the list of everyone’s top things to do on Koh Tao.
+John Suwan looks over both the East and West coast of Koh Tao.
+You’ll find it located at the very southern tip of the island, offering a unique view that should be on the list of everyone’s top things to do on Koh Tao!

 How to get to John Suwan Viewpoint on Koh Tao

-Once you reach the car-park, walk past the resort, past the signs for freedom beach and follow the dirt road leading up to the left.
-Follow this road until you reach a small tent which is set up by the owner of the land.
+Once you reach the parking lot, walk past the resort, past the signs for freedom beach and follow the dirt road leading up to the left.
+Next, follow this road until you reach a small tent which is set up by the owner of the land.

 The hike up is short, only 500

 There are also parts which require a bit of scrambling.
 There are some ropes set up for those that need an extra hand scrambling up the rocks.
 However, any able-bodied person will be able to reach the viewpoint.